-- Any data held must be subject to consent.
+- Any data held must be subject to prior positive consent.

-- Ensure that whenever a data collection event happens we will have adequate methods of recording.
+- Ensuring that whenever a data collection event happens we will have in place adequate methods of recording.

-- Knowledge of the Act sufficient to ensure that a breach of confidentiality does not arise – breaches can be transmitted verbally, in written form, e-mail, via a website etc.
+- Knowledge of the legislation sufficient to ensure that a breach of confidentiality does not arise – breaches can be transmitted verbally, in written form, e-mail, via a website etc.

 - A need to monitor internally that processes are in place and evidence of such monitoring taking place.

 - Ensuring that we do not breach the regulations on interventionary protection.
-(This is dealt with through out Internet Usage Policy).
+(This is dealt with through our Internet Usage Policy and our Privacy Notice).

 How do we collect information?

-- For clients we collect information at the first meeting which we hold on a database – This information will be added to throughout the period of time during which we act and in most cases it may extend beyond then.
+- For clients we collect information at the first meeting which we hold on a database, Clients will be requested to sign off any initial meeting notes and as part of this process to give appropriate consent to our holding their data.
+This information will be added to throughout the period of time during which we act and in most cases it may extend beyond then.